Spiros-Dimitriou/sql-energy-company/app/readme.txt

 README file for EnergySystem.py

+Application made by:
-Konstantinos 	Sekaras		1046888
+Konstantinos Sekaras
-Spiridon		Dimitriou	1050506
+Spiros Dimitriou

 In order for the EnergySystem.py application to run successfully the system must have:
 1) python ^3.8 interpreter installed